kuglerh/ODVerify/README.md

 Adversarial Attacks on Object Detection Models
 Using Formal Verification Methods

-Code and Benchmararks for CAV24 Submission
+Code and Benchmarks for CAV24 Submission